-Triglyceride rich lipoproteins (TRL) consist of chylomicrons carrying triglycerides from the diet.
-VLDLs synthesized in the liver, and their respective remnant particles.
+METABOLISM OF TRIGLYCERIDE RICH LIPOPROTEINS AND TRIGLYCERIDEMIA remnant particles.
 After a fatty meal, dietary triglycerides are hydrolyzed in the intestine to free fatty acids and monoglycerides.
 Fatty acids and monoglycerides are then absorbed by enterocytes and resynthesized to form triglycerides.
 Triglycerides within the intestinal enterocytes are assembled with apolipoprotein (apo) B-48 into large chylomicrons which are released from the cells into the lymphatic system.
 They access the plasma via the thoracic duct and are rapidly metabolized by lipoprotein lipase (LPL) to yield chylomicron remnants.
 These are taken up by remnant receptors and by LDL receptors in the liver.
 Free fatty acids liberated by the action of LPL are available to adipose tissue for storage and to other tissues (e.g., skeletal muscle, heart) for use as energy substrates.
-Lipids derived from de novo synthesis, chylomicron remnants, and from lipolysis of adipose tissue are reassembled in the liver as very-low-density lipoprotein (VLDL) particles, which are secreted into the plasma.
+Lipids derived from chylomicron remnants, from de novo lipid synthesis, and from lipolysis of adipose tissue are reassembled in the liver as very-low-density lipoprotein (VLDL) particles, which are secreted into the plasma.
 VLDL particles are metabolized by LPL to yield intermediate density lipoprotein (IDL) particles, which are metabolized by LPL and hepatic lipase to yield low density lipoprotein (LDL) particles.
-IDL can be taken up by the liver through an apoE-dependent process, and LDL is taken up by the liver through the binding of apoB100 to LDL receptors.
-Small VLDL particles,

-IDL particles, and LDL particles may be taken up by peripheral tissues to deliver nutrients, cholesterol, and fat-soluble vitamins [10, 11].
+IDL can be taken up by the liver through an apo E-dependent process, and LDL is taken up by the liver through the binding of apoB100 to LDL receptors.
+Small VLDL particles, IDL particles, and LDL particles may be taken up by peripheral tissues to deliver nutrients, cholesterol, and fatsoluble vitamins (10, 11).
+For more details see (12).